Brown grease is a costly problem our platform can manage ---

 - Elimination of landfilling and incineration of FOG – and associated environmental and economic costs

-- Works cooperatively with digesters to increase volatile solids removal by an average of 43% and biogas production by 42% to 252%
+- Works cooperatively with digesters to improve volatile solids removal and increase biogas production

-- A profitable solution that also helps meet ESG goals
+- A profitable solution that also helps meet organizational ESG goals

 - Modular system sizes to meet customer use cases

-- Flexible purchase options including FOG Management as a Service with no up-front purchase required
+- Flexible purchase options including Total FOG Solutions® as a Service with no up-front purchase required

 Handling brown grease is one of the messiest and disliked jobs for WWTP personnel.
 It commonly also causes large-scale problems such as pipe blockages that lead to sanitary sewer overflows.
 In addition, it is costly to manage, treat and dispose of, and has a negative impact on the environment due to standard disposal procedures such as landfilling and incineration.